-Witness Metz testified that NTE had complied with the Commission's filing requirements, noting that the Public Staff had notified the Commission to that effect by its filing on August 10, 2016.
+Public Staff witness Metz testified that NTE had complied with the Commission's filing requirements, noting that the Public Staff had notified the Commission to that effect by its filing on August 10, 2016.
+(T. V. 2, p.
+165)

-Based upon the foregoing, the Commission finds and concludes that NTE has filed a complete and sufficient application for a CPCN in accordance with the requirements of G.S.
-62-110.1(a) and Commission Rule R8-63.
+Based upon the foregoing, the Commission finds and concludes that NTE has filed a complete and sufficient application for a CPCN in accordance with the requirements of Chapter 62 of the North Carolina General Statutes and Commission Rule R8-63.